jbcodeforce/jbcodeforce.github.io/docs/architecture/aws.md

 ## AWS Athena

-It is to run analytics directly on S3 files, using SQL language to query the files (CSV, JSON, Avro, Parquet...).
-S3 Access Logs log all the requests made to buckets, and Athena can then be used to run serverless analytics on top of the logs files
+[AWS Athena](https://aws.amazon.com/athena) runs analytics directly on S3 files, using SQL language to query the files (CSV, JSON, Avro, Parquet...).
+S3 Access Logs log all the requests made to buckets, and Athena can then be used to run serverless analytics on top of the logs files.

+No need for complex ETL jobs to prepare your data for analysis.

+Integrated with AWS Glue Data Catalog, allowing you to create a unified metadata repository across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and partition definitions, and maintain schema versioning.

 ## AWS CLI

-The cli needs to be configured: `aws configure` with the credential, key and region to be able to access the aws account.
+The cli needs to be configured: `aws configure` with the credential, key and region to access.
 Use IAM user to get a new credentials key.

 When using CLI in a EC2 instance always use an IAM role to control security credentials.
-This role can come with a policy authorizing exactly what the EC2 instance should be able to do.
+This role can come with a policy authorizing exactly what the EC2 instances should be able to do.
 Also within a EC2 instance, it is possible to use the URL http://169.254.169.254/latest/meta-data to get information about the EC2.
 We can retrieve the IAM Role name from that metadata.

 ## CloudFront

 CDN service with DDoS protection.
 It caches data to the edge to improve web browsing and app performance.
-216 Edge location.
+216 Edge locations.

 The origins of those files are S3 buckets, Custom resource accessible via HTTP.
 CloudFront keeps cache for the data read.
 For the edge to access the S3 bucket, it uses an origin access identity (OAI), managed as IAM role.

 For EC2 instance, the security group needs to accept traffic from edge location IP addresses.

 It is possible to control with geo restriction.

-It also support the concept of signed URL.
+It also supports the concept of signed URL.
 When you want to distribute content to different user groups over the world: We attach a policy with:

 * Includes URL expiration
 * Includes IP ranges to access the data from